 The Shipping Container Is a Blessing to All Humanity

 "The Box" is a great book.
-If anyone is into podcasts I can recommend this Omega Tau episode http://omegataupodcast.net/146-container-shipping/ Full disclosure: I am one of the persons being interviewed.macmac, about 3 years ago
+If anyone is into podcasts I can recommend this Omega Tau episode http://omegataupodcast.net/146-container-shipping/ Full disclosure: I am one of the persons being interviewed.macmac, over 3 years ago

 The Best Books I Read in 2015